Apr 15, 2019

 What Learning How To Backflip Taught Me About Life

 And whether or not that means anything to anyone but me is irrelevant.
-The greatest payoff that I got from achieving this goal is simply overcoming a thing that my mind once thought was impossible.
+The greatest payoff I got from achieving this is overcoming a thing my mind thought was impossible.

 Remember, you get to choose your beliefs.